Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 Consider options to raise your score: higher degree (Master/PhD), Japanese proficiency (N1/N2), strengthening research achievements (papers, patents, competitive funding), or reviewing your income band.
 We offer a free consultation to run a gap analysis and design an evidence package tailored to your case.

-6. Application Agency Service for HSP (i)
+7. Application Agency Service for HSP(i)(a)

 1. Service Overview